Chiara Colosimo: Member of Chamber of Deputies (2022 - present)

 In the 2022 snap general election, Colosimo ran as a candidate for the Chamber of Deputies in the single-member constituency of Lazio 2–03 (Latina), representing Brothers of Italy (FdI) and supported by the centre-right coalition.
-She was elected with 54.51% of the vote, defeating centre-left candidate Tommaso Malandruccolo and Gianluca Bono of the Five Star Movement, whom both recived 19.58% and 15.64% respectively.
+She was elected with 54.51% of the vote, defeating centre-left candidate Tommaso Malandruccolo and Gianluca Bono of the Five Star Movement, who both received 19.58% and 15.64% respectively.

-During the 19th legislature, she served as a member of the 12th Social Affairs Committee and as secretary of the Chamber’s Bureau until her election as President of the Parliamentary Anti-Mafia Commission on 23 May 2023, receiving 29 out of 50 votes.
+During the 19th legislature, Colosimo served as a member of the 12th Social Affairs Committee and as secretary of the Chamber's Bureau until her election as President of the Parliamentary Anti-Mafia Commission on 23 May 2023, receiving 29 out of 50 votes.
 Her election to the commission presidency drew criticism due to her personal relationship with former Nuclei Armati Rivoluzionari (NAR) member Luigi Ciavardini, who had been convicted for his role in the Bologna massacre.
 In protest, several relatives of victims of mafia and terrorist attacks, including Salvatore Borsellino, publicly opposed her appointment, and most opposition parties abstained from the vote.
 Colosimo stated that her acquaintance with Ciavardini was related to his activities as president of an association focused on the rehabilitation of former prisoners.

 Controversy

 In 2025, Colosimo filed a defamation lawsuit against Saverio Lodato, a journalist who, during the TV program Otto e mezzo, alleged that she had close ties with Luigi Ciavardini, the terrorist responsible for the Bologna massacre.

-Rai3 investigation

 In November 2025, a Rai3 investigation for the show Report hosted by Sigfrido Ranucci discovered a photo of Colosimo along with the entertainment agent Pamela Perricciolo, posing next to a bust of Benito Mussolini in 2015 with the caption, "We are working with Grandpa Benito to create our relaxation corner."